charalamposkokkalis/charalamposkokkalis.github.io/_pages/about.md

 My research interests lie in the intersection of Theoretical Computer Science and Economics, namely in the field of Algorithmic Game Theory.
 Thus far in my PhD, I have primarily worked on topics in Auction Theory, investigating the complexity of equilibrium computation in single-item first-price auctions, as well as autobidding auctions.

+I'm also organizing the weekly [Edinburgh CS/Econ Seminar]({{ site.baseurl }}/seminar), which usually takes place on Thursdays.
+Please reach out to me if you are interested in giving a talk!

 ## News